MUTANT BIG CATS - WHITE TIGERS (PAGE 2)

 The NZP's last white tiger was Panghur Ban, a son of Ranjit born at Omaha; he was euthanized October 2002, ending an era.
 His brother Chester was donated by HDZ to the Taronga Zoo in Sydney, and was the first white tiger in Australia.
 Chester was sire of an orange tigress named Mary Alice who was the first test tube tiger cub (only survivor of a litter of three), born at HDZ.
 Chester's heterozygous orange daughter Gold/Rani at Montgomery is exhibited with Akeer's brother Zazu, but has not bred.

 White tigers are popular in circuses.
 Josip Marcan, a Croatian, was a veterinarian at the Frankfurt zoo for 7 years, before moving to America and becoming a tiger trainer.
 He was a trainer with the Hawthorn Circus when the Hawthorn Circus leased troops of white tigers and trainers out to other circuses.
-His white tigers are claimed to be of pure Bengal origin from Yugoslavian imports (however no pure Bengal white tigers are known to have been perpetuatied outside of India and if Marcan's tigers come from the Hawthorn Circus they are Bengal/Amur mixes).
-Marcan is careful to maintain the Bengal purity and breeds black-striped white tigers, stripeless white tigers and golden tigers, but is careful not to over-produce white tigers.
+His white tigers are claimed to be of pure Bengal origin from Yugoslavian imports, however, no pure Bengal white tigers are known to have been perpetuatied outside of India.
+Contrary to claims of having pure Bengal tigers, Marcan's tigers originated from the Hawthorn Circus and are Bengal/Amur mixes.
+Marcan maintained the illusion of Bengal purity.
+He breeds black-striped white tigers, stripeless white tigers and golden tigers, but is careful not to over-produce white tigers.
 Marcan now owns the tigers in the Ringling Circus, which include white and golden tigers.
-His white tigers come from the Hawthorn Circus bloodline (which makes them Bengal/Amur mixes as opposed to pure Bengals as sometimes claimed), though there is an unsubstantiated rumour that one tigress was sent to Nandankanan zoo for impregnation to found his own white tiger line (it seems more likely that she was mated to one of Hawthorn Circus's white tigers).
+His white tigers are descended from "Silver" from the Hawthorn Circus bloodline, though there is an unsubstantiated rumour that one tigress was sent to Nandankanan zoo for impregnation to found his own white tiger line (it seems more likely that she was mated to one of Hawthorn Circus's white tigers).

 "Marineland And Game Farm" at Niagara Falls, Canada had the first white tigers in Canada, these being a troop of Hawthorn Circus tigers stationed there with their trainer.
 The "Great White Tiger Show", comprising 16 Hawthorn Circus white tigers, 2 orange tigers, and a trainer (John Cox) travelled to Osaka, Japan where Dalip was exhibited in 1970.
-The white tigers at MarineWorld/AfricaUSA also came from Josip Marcan.
+The white tigers at MarineWorld/AfricaUSA came from Josip Marcan who sent tiger cubs there for hand-rearing.
+MarineWorld/AfricaUSA bought a white tiger from him named Samson, who had dark stripes and who fathered a litter of three white cubs in Vallejo (the moter was an orange heterozygous tigress also acquired from Marcan).
+Samson later went to Henry Doorly Zoo which already had Kesari.
 Those from DreamWorld may have come from Vallejo along with their trainers (Vallejo Tiger Island wanted control of the Gold Coast Tiger Island).

 In June 2005, there was an attempt to smuggle white tigers into Mexico where they were claimed to sell for $50,000 each.
 This price seems unlikely as so many white tigers are bred by private menageries for the exotic pet market that some end up in exotic animal rescue centres!
 The cubs were seized by US Customs in Brownsville, Texas and went to Louis Dorfman at the International Exotic Feline Sanctuary in Boyd, Texas which already had 6 dark-striped white tigers.
 Pampa, born in Argentina's Temaiken Zoo in 2006 arrived at Mexico Zoo in May 2007 where he is to be mated to 2 year old Luna, a tiger from a Mexican zoo.
 Meanwhile, a white female called Brisa was born at the Zoologico de Vallarta, in the Pacific coast state of Jalisco, Mexico (the zoo owners erroneously refer to white tigers as an endangered species).